llimllib/observable-plot-template/README.md

 - make for running tasks and managing compilation
 - github actions for running lint on code changes
 - http-server for serving the site in development
+- d3 is imported by observable plot
+  - don't import another version unless you need it!

 ## Observable Plot Documentation